BBaysinger/bb-portfolio/docs/ios-dev-runtime-note.md

-# iOS Next Dev Runtime Note
+# LAN Next Dev Runtime Note

 ## Status

-There is a known local-only issue when this app is opened on iOS through the LAN dev server on `:3000`.
+There is a known local-only issue when this app is opened through the LAN dev server on `:3000`.

 Observed behavior: